Welcome to

 Master bellows control, technique and repertoire — learn folk, classical and traditional accordion playing with expert tutors.

-Teachers near Edinburgh
+Our Accordion Teachers in Edinburgh

-Browse a few nearby teachers to get started — or search again above to refine.
+Browse local accordion teachers to get started, or search again above to find the nearest accordion teacher to you.

-About accordion lessons in Edinburgh
+About Accordion lessons in Edinburgh

 Connect with experienced accordion teachers across Edinburgh.
 Whether you're interested in Scottish traditional music, folk repertoire, classical arrangements, or contemporary styles, find a tutor who builds technique and musicality.
 Learn bellows control, right-hand melody and left-hand accompaniment — in person or online.